navipartner/docs/content/en/docs/np_pay/how-to/setup/index.md

   docs:
     parent: ""
     identifier: "adyen-0991cf03db560c76b5529177e684d032"
-weight: 681
+weight: 626
 toc: true
 type: docs
 ---

-Adyen as the terminal provider is set up with the Adyen Cloud integration.
-Both the terminal and the POS are required to establish the connection to the Adyen Cloud.

-To set up **POS Unit 03** to use Adyen Cloud integration, follow the provided steps:
+To set up NP Pay Cloud payment service provider on a POS unit, follow the provided steps:

-## Prerequisites
+#### Prerequisites

 - Have a terminal from Adyen.
-- Create the API credentials connected to the store and the terminal via the Adyen Web admin menu
+- Create the API credentials connected to the store and the terminal via the Adyen Web admin menu.

-## Procedure
+#### Procedure

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **EFT Setup**, and choose the related link.
 2. In **Payment Type POS** provide **T**.
-    The T is used as a general **POS Payment Method** for making terminal calls.
+    The T payment type uses NP Pay as the service provider.
-3. Provide **03** in **POS Unit No**.
+3. Provide the number of the POS unit you wish to attach NP Pay to in **POS Unit No**.
 4. In **EFT Integration Type** open the pop-up by clicking ![Elipsis icon](elipsis_icon.png) and select **ADYEN_CLOUD**.
 5. With the line selected, navigate to the **Payment Type Parameters**.
 6. Insert the value from **Adyen API Credentials** in the **API Key** field.
 7. Close the page and navigate to **POS Unit Parameters**.
-8. In the **POI ID** insert the ID of the terminal from Adyen.
+8. In the **POS ID** insert the ID of the terminal from Adyen.
     The ID is usually expressed in the following format: [Terminal Type] - [Serial Number] - for example P400Plus-123123123.